Booking.com: best prices

 Of particular interest are the remains of the imposing central tower, cylindrical-shaped with long monolithic footings and walls built with megalithic blocks.

-From the castle we can re-descend into the old town, walking through the medieval and Baroque buildings with their mullioned windows (XIII century) before reaching the monastery of St. Anne and the churches of Carmine, San Siminio and San Nicola and a 16th century portico on the Via G. Bruno.
+From the castle you can re-descend into Gerace old town, walking between the medieval and Baroque buildings with their mullioned windows (13th century) before reaching the monastery of Saint Anne and the churches of Carmine, San Siminio and San Nicola and a 16th century portico on the Via G. Bruno.

 Tradition and cuisine in Locri-Gerace

-Travel past Roccella and Locri to reach Cape Spartivento, set in shady woods, to acquire some local products such as oil from Calabria (reputedly one of the best oils), the home-made bread, the delicious local cheese or the sausages produced by very small farms.
+If you travel past Roccella and Locri to reach Cape Spartivento, set in shady woods, you can acquire some local products such as oil from Calabria (reputedly one of the best oils available in Italy), home-made bread, delicious local cheese or the sausages produced by very small farms.

-Gerace was originally developed by inhabitants from Locri in the tenth century.
+Gerace was originally developed by inhabitants from Locri in the 9th-10th century when they were defeated by the Saracens.
 Over the following centuries it fell under the control of many different groups such as the Byzantines, the Normans (including Robert Guiscard in the 11th century) and the Angevin.
 For a more detailed account see Gerace history and etymology.

 Places to visit near Gerace

-A visit to Gerace will be combined with a visit to Locri and provides an opportunity to see two different histories close together - Gerace is the medieval settlement, while Locri is much more ancient.
+A visit to Gerace will be combined with a visit to Locri and provides an opportunity to see two different histories close together - Gerace is the medieval settlement, while Locri is much more ancient - and now a popular seaside resort.
 Together they form a tourist destination of considerable historical and cultural importance.